Staff Directory

 - Assistant Coach

-Reese joins U-M after spending five seasons at Creighton, helping the Bluejays to four 20-win seasons, four NCAA Tournament appearances and the 2022 Elite Eight.
+Reese joined U-M after spending five seasons at Creighton, helping the Bluejays to four 20-win seasons, four NCAA Tournament appearances and the 2022 Elite Eight.
 Creighton won 26 games in each of the last two seasons, reaching the second round of the NCAA Tournament in 2024.
 She helped Creighton lead the NCAA in assists (668), assists per game (20.2) and assist-to-turnover ratio (1.59) during the Bluejays’ run to the Elite Eight in 2022.

 Â